 Bob Wyatt's 2013 book title What Trout Want echoes Proper.
 But Wyatt is much more forthright in his attack on fly-fishing's myths: "Most of what has been written on fly fishing for trout is based on a single premise: Trout are intelligent, suspicious, even capricious creatures that are wise to our tricks."

 My essay "Why does a trout take your fly? - Because it's recognized" examines these challenges to remnants of Halfordian dry-fly dogma that still exist within recent fly-fishing books.
 I suggest that a trout takes an artificial fly because it is recognized by a heuristic that compares a trout's 'search image' with the 'prey image' presented by an artificial fly.
-I have resisted the temptation to include a chapter of 'new' flies.
+I have resisted the temptation to include a essay describing 'new' flies.
 It wasn't difficult.
 Some very talented people have designed, and then improved innovative flies that qualify , in my opinion, as prey images.

 One ethological concept - the supernormal stimulus - has received relatively little attention in the fly-fishing literature.
-The essay Designing Trout Flies starts with an appreciation of Frank Sawyer's Pheasant Tail Nymph because it shows how observation, and insight into the structure and behaviour of insects and trout, created an outstanding trout fly.
+The essay Designing Trout Flies includes an appreciation of Frank Sawyer's Pheasant Tail Nymph because it shows how observation, and insight into the structure and behaviour of insects and trout, created an outstanding trout fly.
 Sawyer's approach exemplifies an 'ethological' approach to fly design.
 It's not possible to reach firm conclusions about what features in a trout fly would confer super-stimulus properties.
 But it is worth describing ethological studies that have studied super-stimuli as pointers to features to consider when designing trout flies.

-I have included further chapters containing material written over the past 10 years.
+I have included further essays containing material written over the past 10 years.
 There is a focus on what I consider to be a relatively neglected aspect of 'presentation' - casting, specifically roll casting.
 The roll cast is often presented as a way for beginners to extend fly line out from their fly rod prior to making an overhead cast.

 I have seen it described, by very knowledgable authors, as inaccurate, and limited in its ability to allow the angler to change the direction of the cast.
 I disagree with both criticisms.
 I hope to show that these criticisms can be overcome, and that the roll cast deals with problems encountered when casting overhead on narrow rivers with overhanging vegetation.
 I've watched with interest the recent emergence of single-handed Spey casting.